informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 public FileGameConfiguration(String fileName, GameWorld game) throws GameLoadException;
 ```

-[^7]: The design consideration discussed in a previous footnote also affects this
+[^7]: The design decision discussed in a previous footnote also affects this
 constructor.
 We could have used an input character stream as the parameter instead of
 the file name string, in which case, the `game` would be responsible for opening this
 input character stream.
 This alternative is more flexible since it allows the source